parkerarob/cursor-eaglepass/README.md

 - **Environment Variables**: Make sure to add your Firebase environment variables to the Vercel project settings.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Contributing

+This project follows a structured development approach with clear phases and milestones.
+See `TASK_PROGRESS.md` for detailed progress tracking and `docs/PRD.md` for product requirements.

+## License

+This project is designed for educational use and school safety.
+Please ensure compliance with local privacy and data protection regulations.